 This', 'That', 'That other thing', and 'what thing are you talking about?'Being able to refer to things, directions and unknowns is a major part of learning any language.
 That's why we have created a handy-dandy cheat-sheet for when you don't know which word fits in.

-ここ – Here (Close to the speaker)
+ここ – Here (close to the speaker)

-そこ – There
+そこ – There (close to the listener)

 ここはどこですか。Where is here?
 (IE: Where am I?)